Information for:Sign up to our Engage eNewsletter

 Some people who are eligible for the Engineering Card will therefore not be eligible for EUR ING, while some EUR INGs will not be eligible for the Engineering Card.

-For more information about the Engineering Card please see the presentation in the About Us section of the FEANI website, or go to FEANI's Engineering Card page.
+For more information about the Engineering Card please visit FEANI's Engineering Card page.

 There is often confusion about the relationship between the FEANI Engineering Card and the European Professional Card.
 FEANI’s card is issued as a ‘hard card’ backed up by a data file, and is designed to be used by engineering graduates, employers, clients and other interested parties.
 The European Professional Card will be an electronic certificate that is only accessible to Competent Authorities.
 In many EU member states, the Competent Authority is a government department, rather than an independent professional body.